 The following command in base R reads a data file named "filename.csv" into a data frame

-stringsAsFactors = FALSE tells R to keep character variables as they are rather than convert to factors, which are a little harder to work with (I explain what factors are further below).
+stringsAsFactors = FALSE argument tells R to keep each character variable as-is rather than convert to factors, which are a little harder to work with (I explain what factors are further below).

 strip.white = TRUE removes spaces at the start and end of character elements.
 Spaces are often introduced accidentally during data entry.
 R treats "word" and " word" differently, which is not usually desired.